ensdomains/ens-app/README.md

 The main difference of the ipfs-build is that it uses HashRouter instead of BrowserRouter and makes sure all links are relative.

+The ENS app can be used with the Gnosis Safe web interface.
+The required steps are outline [here](./docs/gnosis_safe_app_support.md).

 ## Unit Testing

 All tests are run with Jest for both the front-end application and testing blockchain functionality.
 For blockchain based tests it uses `ganache-cli` by default.
 If you want to see the transactions in the Ganache GUI, you can change the environment in the test file from `GANACHE_CLI` to `GANACHE`.
 Then you can open Ganache on your computer and test manually after the test runner deploys the contracts.